Rejuvenation of Hay & Pasture

 Click to enlarge

 As with all rejuvenation treatments, costs and benefits of fertilization need to be carefully evaluated.
-The goal of fertilizing is to decrease the per unit cost of producing forage.
+The goal of fertilizing is to decrease the per-unit cost of producing forage.
 However, higher yields do not necessarily translate into lower costs or increased profits due to fertilizer and application costs.
 Optimal fertilizer costs are affected by hay prices, fertilizer prices and the base land cost.
-As hay prices increase the willingness to pay for fertilizer should increase.
-As land costs increase the willingness to pay for fertilizer should increase.
-Inorganic fertilizer price increases may increase interest in maximizing manure usage.
-Inorganic fertilizer price increases may increase interest in maximizing manure usage.
+As hay prices increase, the willingness to pay for fertilizer should increase.
+As land costs increase, the willingness to pay for fertilizer should increase.
+An increased price of inorganic fertilizer may increase interest in maximizing manure usage.
 (Testing manure for nutrient content is one way to fine-tune nutrient management.)
 Therefore, it is important for producers to know their cost of production (COP) and adjust their strategy based on the current price situation.

 Mechanical Disturbance

-Mechanical disturbance can be done using cultivator or anhydrous shanks, knives, or rotary harrows.
-Whatever type of equipment is used, the objective is to disturb 30 to 50 percent of the perennial forage stand to a depth of two to four inches using one or two passes in the early spring prior to plant growth.
-This will create a rough surface so the need to level the area using a drag or land roller after disturbance is likely.
+Mechanical disturbance can be done using cultivator or anhydrous shanks, knives or rotary harrows.
+Whatever type of equipment is used, the objective is to disturb 30% to 50% of the perennial forage stand to a depth of two to four inches using one or two passes in the early spring prior to plant growth.
+This will create a rough surface, so the need to level the area using a drag or land roller after disturbance is likely.

 This form of rejuvenation increases the decomposition of root material, releasing nutrients into the soil and making them available for plant use.
 With sufficient precipitation, the release of nitrogen will result in increased forage growth similar to applying fertilizer.